Sapphirine/202312-10-Portfolio-Optimization/README.md

 (5)  send the report files to Google Cloud databucket for report shown in the website
 (6)  The report is shown on the website

-File #3: files in the Website folder are used to show the report on the website
+Files #3: files in the Website folder are used to show the report on the website

+File #4: final_eecs6893_port_opt_history_test.ipynb is used to run historical data test for the recommendation system (recommendations, sentiment distribution, and performance metrics--returns, std, Sharpe-ratio)